IrisWangAU/Analysis_with_Power_BI/README.md

 ## 🕵️ Key Insights

 - 💸 **Total Sales**
-  - The total revenue for KAT Insurance across all states amounts to 40.65 million in 2017.
+  - In 2017, KAT Insurance generated a total revenue of $40.65 million across all states.
-  - Among all the months, KAT has the highest revenue in August (3.49 million), followed by October (3.46 million) and December (3.42 million).
-There are three months fall behind the average monthly revenue (Feb:3.2 million, Sep: 3.26m and Apr: 3.33m)
+  - August led the months with the highest revenue of $3.49 million, followed by October ($3.46 million) and December ($3.42 million).
+February, September, and April fell below the average monthly revenue, with $3.2 million, $3.26 million, and $3.33 million, respectively.
-  - Among all the insurance type, the professional insurance reached the highest revenue (16.54m) which is 41% of the total revenue of KAT, followed by Auto Insurance (7.97m and 20%).
-The Life Insurance makes the least revenue in 2017 with only 2.89m, contributed to 7% of total revenue.
+  - Among insurance types, Professional Insurance generated the most revenue at $16.54 million (41% of total revenue), followed by Auto Insurance at $7.97 million (20%).
+Life Insurance contributed the least, with $2.89 million (7% of total revenue)
-  - After organizing the sales data across the 49 states in the USA, it emerged that New Jersey (NJ) topped the list, recording sales totaling $1,021,569.45.
-In contrast, Massachusetts (MA) logged the lowest sales for 2017, aggregating to $707,795.11.
+  - New Jersey (NJ) recorded the highest sales at $1,021,569.45, while Massachusetts (MA) had the lowest at $707,795.11.
-  - The average state sales is around 829K, with the top 5 states being NJ, NY, DC, OH and VA.
-In contrast, nine states falling short of the $775K benchmark, warranting immediate attention.
+  - The average state sales were around $829K.
+The top 5 states were NJ, NY, DC, OH, and VA, while nine states fell below the $775K benchmark, needing immediate attention.
-  -

 - 🕵️ **Contribution Margin (CM) and Contribution Margin Ratio (CMR)**
-  > The Contribution Margin shows the profit of sale by excluding variable cost from the revenu (Contribution Margin = Sales - Sales * Variable Cost Percent)
+  > The Contribution Margin (CM) measures profit by subtracting variable costs from revenue (CM = Sales - Sales * Variable Cost Percent).
-  > The Contribution Margin Ratio shows the ability of the sale to convert investment to profit (CMR = CM / Sales)
+  > The Contribution Margin Ratio (CMR) reflects how effectively sales convert to profit (CMR = CM / Sales).
-  - In 2017, the average CMR for each region and month is quite similar around 0.73, which indicates a healthy finance in terms of regions.
-The Northeast makes the most profit of 8.7 million.
+  - In 2017, the average CMR across regions and months was around 0.73, indicating healthy finances.
+The Northeast region led with a profit of $8.7 million.
-  - when looking at Insurance type, things are getting more interesting.
-Previously, we have Life Insurance making the least revuene during the year.
-However, it has reached the highest CMR of 0.89, showing that it is the most profitable insurance policy for KAT.
-Similarly, although Auto Insurance has reached the 2nd place in total sales, its low CMR of 0.52 indicating that only 52% of the sales are converted into profit.
+  - Life Insurance, despite generating the least revenue, had the highest CMR at 0.89, making it the most profitable policy for KAT.
+Conversely, Auto Insurance, with the second-highest sales, had a lower CMR of 0.52, indicating only 52% of sales converted to profit.

+- 🕵️ **Key Influencers for CM and CMR**
+  - Key factors increasing CM include Insurance Type, Salesperson, and Region.
+For example, Professional Insurance increased CM by an average of $652, Salesperson Matt by $101.9, and the Northeast region by $87.97.
+The Decomposition Tree confirmed that the highest CM in 2017 was from Matt selling Professional Insurance in the Northeast.
+  - Key influencers for CMR include Insurance Type and State.
+States like NM, IN, VA, ND, and SD, and insurance types like Life, Home, and Professional, significantly boosted CMR.
+The Decomposition Tree showed the most profitable sale was Life Insurance in Indiana.

 <br>

 <a name="project-architecture"></a>